GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run/README.md

 ### VPC Access Connector creation

-If creation of a [VPC Access Connector](https://cloud.google.com/vpc/docs/serverless-vpc-access) is required, use the `vpc_connector_create` variable which also support optional attributes for number of instances, machine type, and throughput (not shown here).
+If creation of a [VPC Access Connector](https://cloud.google.com/vpc/docs/serverless-vpc-access) is required, use the `vpc_connector` variable which also support optional attributes for number of instances, machine type, and throughput (not shown here).
 The annotation to use the connector will be added automatically.

 ```hcl
 module "cloud_run" {